 When you hit the “Download” button, all the files required for the upgrade will be automatically downloaded.
-The download will take some time depending on your internet speed.
+However, the download will take some time, depending on your internet speed.

 When the download is complete, click on the “Restart & Upgrade” button to start the upgrade process to Fedora 36.

 A popup window will appear and prompt you to enter the password for your user.
-Enter your password and confirm with the Authenticate button.
+Enter your password and confirm with the “Authenticate” button.

 A new popup window will appear, and you’ll be asked to restart your system.
 Just click on the “Restart & Install” button.

 The system will now restart to apply the downloaded system upgrades, as shown below.
 The process will take some time, so please be patient and wait for the process to be finished.

 Once the upgrade process completes, your system will boot into the newer Fedora 36 version.